Keobu/AI-Powered-Knowledge-Manager/README.md

 ```

 ## What’s Next
-1. Flesh out retrieval queries so the LLM receives curated context for every question.
+1. Hook an actual LLM backend into the Streamlit chat (OpenAI, Ollama, HF) and expose FastAPI endpoints.
-2. Wire in the preferred LLM provider and expose a FastAPI endpoint for chat.
+2. Build export/highlighting features so answers cite the exact snippets.
-3. Layer on the Streamlit experience so the workflow feels as friendly as the README.
+3. Add authentication if the PKM workspace needs to be shared.